David Richmond (Lord Provost of Glasgow): Life

-He was born in Deanston, Perthshire on 14 July 1843, the ninth of ten children to James King Richmond and his wife, Mary Lauchlan, both originally from Ayrshire.
+He was born in Deanston, Perthshire in about 1843, the ninth of ten children to James King Richmond and his wife, Mary Lauchlan, both originally from Ayrshire.
 His parents moved to Glasgow when he was an infant.
 He was educated at St James Parish School then Glasgow High School.

 In 1865, he travelled to Australasia but returned in 1868 to set up his tube works, which was located at Aytoun Court in Glasgow.
 In 1879, he joined the Glasgow town council representing the 14th ward.
 In 1891 (while a city Bailie) he attended a large banquet combining a wide range of famous parties together including Sir Henry Irving and his then-secretary Bram Stoker, Buffalo Bill Cody, and Harry Furniss.

 His most important contributions as Lord Provost were the building of the People's Palace and laying the foundation of the Kelvingrove Art Gallery and Museum.
 He was also greatly involved in the expansion of electricity through the city and building of several public baths and fire stations.
 He also organised the building of Tollcross Park and Richmond Park (named in his honour).
 He was knighted in 1899 by Queen Victoria.

 By 1900, his company had expanded and had premises at both Broomloan Road in Govan 35 Rose Street in the Hutchesontown district.
 Sir David was then living at Broompark in Pollokshields.